ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/configuartions.md

 ## Minimal required configuration

-The following configuration represents the minimum setup required to initialize the Autosuggest JS SDK:
+The following configuration represents the minimum setup required to initialize the New Autosuggest SDK:

 ```js
 const autosuggest = new Autosuggest({